eranimo/imperianova/docs/artist-todo.md

     - farm

 # Immediate
-- desert changes:
-    - remove shrubs from desert transition tilesets
-    - move shrubs/rocks/cactus to their own layer like forests
-- forest trees:
-    - missing the base edge tileset for forest trees
-    - base feature tilesets should be one variant per row, 7 columns with first being center, etc
-    - only one tree layer variant required for 2-transition and 3-transition feature tilesets
-        - the one provided does not match the 2-transition

 # Future
 - new terrain types:
-    - deep ocean
-        - Deep Ocean -> Ocean
     - tropical
         - Ocean -> Tropical Grassland
         - Ocean -> Tropical Rainforest